mantidproject/mantid/Code/Mantid/docs/source/algorithms/SCARFTomoReconstruction-v1.rst

 .. testoutput:: SCARFTomoReconstruction

-   ValueError as expected because no Password= parameter given ValueError, as expected, as it was not previously logged on
+   ValueError, as expected, because no Password= parameter given ValueError, as expected, as it was not previously logged on

 .. categories::